campusrover/cr_ros_3/README.md

 * ONBOARD nodes should be lightweight and/or have some sort of hardware requirement associated with it - for instance, if the node publishes pictures directly from the camera, then it should be running onboard.
 * OFFBOARD nodes can be all other nodes.
 Remember, ROS is distributed - if this package ever becomes too computationally intense, the offboard components can be distributed amongst many launch files, each one running on a different remote PC. (e.g. there should probably only be one CV/ML node per remote PC...)

+## Facial recognition
+Two different attempts have been made at facial recognition so far.

+#### Gen 2
+see `greet.py`

+#### Gen 3
+there is another repositiory in the campusrover group called [Robotic Computer Vision](https://github.com/campusrover/Robotics_Computer_Vision) running the `detect.py` script in that package will begin publishing facial recognition information. **NB** `detect.py` is not a ROS node but it will publish a ROS topic.
+Therefore you can run `detect.py` in the terminal by using `python`, not `rosrun`
+`detect.py` communicates with `go_to_person.py` in cr_ros_3.
+`detect.py` requires a discrete GPU, and should probably not be run alongside other nodes on the same remote PC.

+## Hand gestures
+*We are currently in process of retrieving the gen 3 source code for hand gesture publishing from it's author*

 ## State of the package report
 #### NOTE TO CONTRIBUTORS: please update this section after every sizable commit!